Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 ..     model.plot(plot_type="spyder")
 ..     model.plot(plot_type="standard")

 ..
-As last step you can plot the results using the builtin plotting functionality.
+As the last step, you can plot the results using the built-in plotting functionality.
 ..
 You can choose between a spider-web representation and a standard plot.
 ..
 The standard plot is only working for one or two-dimensional parameters and data.